-Arts Laws Centre of Australia's (Arts Law) Artists in the Black program provides specialised free or low-cost tailored legal assistance for Aboriginal and Torres Strait Islander artists.
+Arts Law Centre of Australia's (Arts Law's) Artists in the Black program provides specialised free or lowcost tailored legal assistance for Aboriginal and Torres Strait Islander artists.
 This includes brokering significant pro-bono legal support for more complex cases and the Adopt a Lawyer program for art centres.